-You can spend your days at the most extra outdoor pools that will make you wish you could live that vacation life every day.
+You can spend your days at the most extra outdoor pools that will make you wish to live that vacation life every day.
 Maui’s Wailea Coast is known for being pretty calm year-round.
-The beach is wide and sandy, allowing visitors to spread out and enjoy some fun in the sun.
+The wide and sandy beach allows visitors to spread out and enjoy some fun in the sun.

-Kids will love playing on the shore break, and you can also find fantastic spots to snorkel at each end of the beach.
-Wailea faces the west, so it’s an amazing place to watch the sunset every evening.
+Kids will love playing on the shorebreak, and you can also find fantastic spots to snorkel at each end of the beach.
+Wailea faces the west, so watching the sunset every evening is an amazing place.
 In addition to some of the best resorts in Maui, Wailea is also home to several fun things to do on the island.
 Some great things to do in Wailea include:

 - Stand-up paddle boarding on Makena Beach

 - Enjoying the sunset from the Ulupalakua Scenic Overlook